About Marie Holt L.C.S.P. (Phys.), RMT - 34 Years Practice in Massage Therapy

 I am a widow, with two children, a son and a daughter who is still in school.
-We also have client greeters, our family pet, Lola, who is a chihuahua/pomeranian cross who LOVES people and will be anxious to greet you when you come, and her cousin Gizmo, a Chihuahua/Pekingese.
-They are both old, slowed down, and extremely friendly.
-We also have a cat named Sweetie who also loves people, but she spends her time downstairs and rarely ventures up.
-Don't worry, the pets are NEVER allowed in the treatment room so it is pet-dander-free.
+We also have a client greeter, our family pet, Lola, who is a chihuahua/pomeranian cross who LOVES people and is annoyingly friendly.
+She is however, old, slowed down, and sleeps a lot.
+If you prefer NOT to be around the dog, you need only let me know and I will put her into my bedroom before you arrive and leave her in there until you leave.
+Don't worry, my pet is NEVER allowed in the treatment room so it is pet-dander-free.

 The role of a professional massage therapist is to treat the source of the pain, identify the root cause (assessing skills) and provide appropriate massage application and techniques to correct the problem.
 The ultimate goal is long term relief and restoration of function.
 Unlike many pain medications, massage therapy is not a mask to cover the symptoms, but a means to quick, efficient pain relief at the source of the problem.
 For these reasons, deep tissue massage therapy has become increasingly popular in the treatment of painful conditions such as sacroiliac joint (“SI joint”) dysfunction, whiplash, TMJ, tendonitis, back pain, plantar fasciitis and carpal tunnel syndrome to name just a few.